Kitamreik/personal-project/README.md

 * As of March 23rd, I am working on coding the web pages as well as the Front End Development.
 ___

-## 2023 Insights and Goals
-* Implementing the Google Maps API was relatively easier than anticipated
-* Working on exploring Firebase/React Integration
-* Creating more responsive design elements and modifying the site in that manner

 ## 2022 Reflections
 * Context: